SM Spirituality Media

 Sudden, not gradual

-The doctrine's most consequential downstream effect was on the Zen tradition that emerged from Chinese Chan.
+The doctrine's most consequential downstream effect was on the Zen§ tradition that emerged from Chinese Chan.
 If awakening is uncovered rather than constructed, the gradual ascent through the stages of practice is at best preparatory and at worst a distraction from what is already present.
-The famous fight in eighth-century Chan between the gradual (Shenxiu) and sudden (Huineng) schools turned on this question: the gradual school argued that the mirror must be polished daily; the sudden school replied that there was never any mirror to polish.
-Huineng's lineage won, and the original face before parents were born — the kōan that later teachers like Hakuin would set as a test — became one of the operative pointing questions of the school.
+The famous dispute in eighth-century Chan was between the gradual school of Shenxiu and the sudden school of Huineng.
+The gradual school argued that the mirror must be polished daily.
+The sudden school replied that there was never any mirror to polish.
+Huineng's lineage won.
+The original face before parents were born, the kōan that later teachers like Hakuin would set as a test, became one of the operative pointing questions of the school.
 The Tibetan Dzogchen and Mahāmudrā lineages reach a similar place by a different route: rigpa, the natural awareness that is one's own ordinary mind seen through, is functionally what the Tathāgatagarbha sūtras were pointing at.

 In the index

-Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness draws the doctrinal line between emptiness and the inherent buddha-nature directly: the three Dharma seals are not separate claims but the same recognition held at different angles.
+Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness draws the doctrinal line between emptiness§ and the inherent buddha-nature directly: the three Dharma seals are not separate claims but the same recognition held at different angles.
 Br.
 Troi Duc Niem's reflection from Plum Village carries the same recognition from inside the practice.
-Pema Chödrön's *When Things Fall Apart* does not name the doctrine — Tibetan teachers in English often translate it down for lay audiences — but the entire book operates from the assumption that what suffering exposes is not a deficiency to be repaired but the always-already-present awareness that ordinary self-protection has been hiding.
+Pema Chödrön's *When Things Fall Apart* does not name the doctrine.
+Tibetan teachers in English often translate it down for lay audiences.
+But the entire book operates from the assumption that what suffering exposes is not a deficiency to be repaired but an awareness that ordinary self-protection has been hiding.
 Her course on awakening compassion extends the same orientation through the bodhicitta curriculum.
 Adyashanti's *Do Nothing* is the doctrine in its plainest English form: the practitioner is asked to stop doing the things that obscure what is already the case, and what remains is described in the same terms the Tathāgatagarbha sūtras used.

 — end of entry —